-Toronto Kali Bari, a Hindu Temple, in the City of Mississauga was established 32 years ago and is maintained as a safe, common place of worship to protect and showcase the rich traditions of Hindu culture.
+Toronto Kali Bari, a Hindu Temple, in the City of Mississauga was established over 35 years ago and is maintained as a safe, common place of worship to protect and showcase the rich traditions of Hindu culture.
 Our goal is to provide a comfortable place where peaceful ideals and celebrations are aimed to further the well-being, prosperity and overall development of our community.

 The Temple is structured entirely for charitable, religious, and educational purposes.
 Our intention is: